Lt Gen BS Raju to be new Vice Chief of Army | Education

 - India

-Lt Gen Baggavalli Somashekar Raju will take over as the next vice chief of the Army Staff on May 1, the defense ministry said on Friday.
+Lt Gen Baggavalli Somashekar Raju will take over as the next vice chief of the Army Staff on May 1, the defence ministry said on Friday.

 Lt Gen Raju will succeed incumbent Lt Gen Manoj Pande who will take the reins of the 1.3 million-strong Army after Army Chief Gen MM Naravane completes his term on Saturday.

-A qualified helicopter pilot, Lt Gen Raju is currently serving as the Director-General of Military Operations and oversaw the Army's overall operational readiness in eastern Ladakh.
+A qualified helicopter pilot, Lt Gen Raju is currently serving as the Director General Military Operations and oversaw the Army's overall operational readiness in eastern Ladakh.

 An alumnus of Sainik School Bijapur and National Defence Academy, he was commissioned into the JAT Regiment on December 15, 1984.

-The officer also served in several important regimental, staff, and instructional appointments in the Army headquarters and field formations.
+The officer also served in several important regimental, staff and instructional appointments in the Army headquarters and in field formations.

-''The general officer is a qualified helicopter pilot having carried out operational flying in Somalia, as part of UNOSOM II (UN peacekeeping and humanitarian missions II),'' the defense ministry said.
+''The general officer is a qualified helicopter pilot having carried out operational flying in Somalia, as part of UNOSOM II (UN peacekeeping and humanitarian missions II),'' the defence ministry said.

-He also holds a distinguished Master's program degree in counter-terrorism at the Naval Postgraduate School, Monterey in the US.
+He also holds a distinguished Master's programme degree in counter terrorism at the Naval Postgraduate School, Monterey in the US.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)